AhmedMohamed2505/SF-salaries-full-project/README.md

 # SF-salaries-full-project
-data set from kaggle about san francisco city
+data set from kaggle about san francisco city , analysis and predict salary by linear regression model